wbt-web-support/web-audit/app/(dashboard)/dashboard/components/README.md

 ### DashboardMain
 The main dashboard component that:
-- Fetches dashboard statistics from `/api/dashboard/stats`
+- Fetches dashboard statistics from Fastify backend (`/api/projects/`)
 - Handles loading and error states
 - Orchestrates the display of stats cards and recent projects
 - Provides a retry mechanism on errors